KarapetyanSatenik/Interview/epam.md

 1. how many data types do you know in JavaScript?

-2. What's the difference between reference and primitive types?
+2. What's the difference between reference and primitive data types?

 3. How can you declare variables in js and what's the difference?